hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Quilotoa Community Entrance Fee: $2 USD, pay it upon exit or pay an authorized seller… they will give you a ticket

 There are lots of restaurants and artisan shops here to browse.
-Some opt to sleep in Quilotoa Village for the night and hike the whole Quilotoa crater rim the following day or by hopping on a boat tour at the lake or renting a kayak.
+Some opt to sleep in Quilotoa for the night and hike the whole Quilotoa crater rim the following day or hop on a boat tour at the lake and maybe even rent a kayak.

 The Quilotoa crater rim hike is also a popular day trip from Quito, so it can be busier than the previous hiking days, especially on the weekend.